Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Conclusion

-\paragraph*{Conclusions -- } We have studied a system of chains undergoing irreversible condensation in competition with cyclisation.
+We have studied a system of linear polymers undergoing irreversible condensation in competition with cyclisation.
 We have shown that the key adimensional parameter controlling growth kinetics is $\kappa = 2 \kappa_0/(n_0 \kappa_1)$; naturally interpreted as the number of rings formed for any one dimerisation.
 At large concentrations (or $\kappa<1$) dimerisation is kinetically favoured and drives the growth of linear chains.
-While growth disfavours cyclisation, it also reduces the number of available reactive ends and the annealing rate of the chains (see Eq.~\eqref{eq:k1}), disfavouring further growth.
-In spite of this, we discover that the net result of this kinetic competition is a runaway transition for $\kappa<1$ if the cyclisation rate decays strongly enough with polymer length, i.e. with $\nu > \alpha/5$.
-In these conditions, the fraction of monomers transformed into rings is finite and small, thus leaving the rest of the monomers available to form a permanently growing linear chain.
-Finally, we discover that the runaway transition has deep consequences on the rheology, and triggers an exponential increase for $\kappa < 1$ (or $c/c^* > 0.1$).
+While growth disfavours cyclisation, it also reduces the number of available reactive ends and the annealing rate of the chains (see Eq.~\eqref{eq:smolu_rates}), disfavouring further growth.
+Despite this, we discover that the net result of this kinetic competition is a runaway transition for $\kappa<1$ if the cyclisation rate decays strongly enough with polymer length, i.e. with $\nu > \alpha/5$, with $\nu$ the metric exponent (typically 1/2 for random walks and 0.588 for self-avoiding walks) and $\alpha$ the dynamics exponent (typically 1 for Rouse and 2 for reptative dynamics).
+In these conditions, the fraction of monomers transformed into rings is finite, thus leaving the rest of the monomers available to form a permanently growing linear chain which then drive a runaway reaction.